net-daemon/docs/docs/user/advanced/client.md

 id: advanced_client
 title: Client API
 ---

-The recommended way to interact with Home Assistant is to use the AppModel and HassModel API.
-However, there are some cases where you might want to interact with Home Assistant directly.
-The Client APIs provides a convenient way to interact with Home Assistant on a lower level.
+While the recommended way to interact with Home Assistant is through the AppModel and HassModel API, there are scenarios where direct interaction with Home Assistant is required.
+The Client APIs offer a convenient method for lower-level interactions with Home Assistant.

-This documentation just gives a brief overview of the client API.
-The Client API is used exetensively internally in NetDaemon, please check the source code for in depth information how to use it.

 ## IHomeAssistantConnection
-You can access the client api on the currently existing connection by using the `IHomeAssistantConnection` interface.
+You can access the client API through the `IHomeAssistantConnection` interface on the existing connection.
-It is accessable from an NetDaemon app by injecting it in the constructor.
-Most of the methods on this interface is async so you will have to use the `IAsyncInitializable` interface to be able to use it in the `InitializeAsync` method.
-Check out [how to use async features](user/advanced/async_features.md) for more information how to use async in subcribe method.
-Remember to add the `using NetDaemon.Client.HomeAssistant.Extensions;` namespace to be able to use extended features.
+This can be injected into a NetDaemon app's constructor.
+Most methods in this interface are asynchronous, so you need to implement the `IAsyncInitializable` interface to use them in the `InitializeAsync` method.
+Refer to how to [use async features](/user/advanced/async_features.md) for more details on using async in the subscribe method.
+Don't forget to include the `NetDaemon.Client.HomeAssistant.Extensions` namespace to access extended features.

 ```csharp
 using NetDaemon.AppModel;
 using NetDaemon.Client;
 using NetDaemon.Client.HomeAssistant.Extensions;